shobrook/rebound/README.md

 Rebound is written in Python and built on Urwid.
 Beautiful Soup is used to scrape Stack Overflow content and subprocess is used to catch compiler errors.

-To make a contribution, clone the repo and create a new branch, make your changes and then submit a pull request.
-If you've discovered a bug or have a feature request, create an [issue](https://github.com/shobrook/rebound/issues/new) and tag it respectively.
+To make a contribution, fork the repo, make your changes and then submit a pull request.
+If you've discovered a bug or have a feature request, create an [issue](https://github.com/shobrook/rebound/issues/new) and tag it appropriately.

 ## Acknowledgements